pulp-platform/hero/README.md

 ```

 ### Environment
-Complete Linux environment with kernel and filesystem are built using Buildroot, which uses the cross-compilation toolchain to build for the platform.
+A complete Linux environment with kernel and filesystem is built using Buildroot, which uses the cross-compilation toolchain to build for the platform.

+The environment is typically created from upstream repositories, but it is possible to overwrite the code source to be used.
+This can be done by creating and modifying a `local.mk` file in the root folder of the repository.
+Package sources can then be overwritten by adding a line with `<PACKAGE>_OVERRIDE_SRCDIR=<location>`.

+**Currently two packages are required to have a overwritten source directory as the upstream versions are outdated.
+To achieve this clone `git@iis-git.ee.ethz.ch:kwolters/hero-support.git` and `git@iis-git.ee.ethz.ch:kwolters/libhero-target.git`, and add a `HERO_SUPPORT_OVERRIDE_SRCDIR` and `LIBHERO_TARGET_OVERRIDE_SRCDIR` pointing to the appropriate location of the sources.**

 #### Ariane
 A ready-to-use image for standalone Ariane can be created first with